 Language Select : English Espanol Polski -Sign up for Email Updates

-Designed to help body shops be more productive, efficient and profitable, GFS’ AdvanceCure® greatly reduces the amount of time needed to cure or dry any type of coating — be it waterborne or solvent-based.
+Designed to help body shops be more productive, efficient and profitable, GFS’ AdvanceCure greatly reduces the amount of time needed to cure or dry any type of coating, waterborne or solvent-based.

-The key to AdvanceCure®’s amazing results is the convection-type airflow it creates.
-This type of airflow dramatically improves the heat transfer from the air to the painted panels, and provides much more even heat distribution over the entire vehicle.
+During the cure cycle, this turbulent airflow dramatically improves the heat transfer from the air to the painted panels, and provides even heat distribution over the entire vehicle.

 When the paint booth is in spray mode, a layer of slow moving air — known as boundary air — forms on the vehicle surface.
 The boundary air traps solvents and shields the vehicle surface from the temperature rise in the booth during cure mode, therefore slowing down the paint drying process.

 Cabin Integrated Systems for Newer Model GFS Booths

 The newest evolution of GFS’ AdvanceCure® System includes models that are completely integrated into a GFS booth.
 Since the system is integrated into the design and construction of the booth, it makes better use of the booth’s space and resources.
 As opposed to the standalone units, there is no longer a need to cut holes into the walls or add additional duct or motors onto the exterior of the booth.
 Our sleekest AdvanceCure® I-Series model features motors that are hidden in the plenum.